QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

         [user@restore ~]$ read -r backup_pass

+    Type in your passphrase (it will be visible on screen!) and press Enter.

  3. Verify the integrity of `backup-header` using `backup-header.hmac` (an encrypted *and integrity protected* version of `backup-header`).